mwarrington/ADayInTheLife/ADITL/Assets/Dialogue System/Scripts/_README.txt

 	1. Delete the Assets/DialogueSystem/DLLs folder.
-Otherwise Unity will complain that two versions of the Dialogue System components exist (the DLL version and the source script version).
+Otherwise Unity will complain that two versions of the Dialogue System components exist (the DLL version and the source script version), generating several warnings and errors about the scripts being defined multiple times.

 	2. The Dialogue System prefabs reference the components in the DLLs.
 You will have to manually rebuild or relink the prefabs to the source script versions.
+It may help to have two Dialogue System projects open so you can switch between them to see what script each component was originally linked to.

 */